passivestar/godot-minimal-theme/README.md

 ## Compatibility

-This theme was tested with Godot 4.3 and 4.4.
-Latest Godot version is recommended because Godot always evolves in terms of what can be themed.
-Some of the PRs were opened by me to help this theme reach its full potential.
+This theme was tested with Godot 4.3, 4.4 and 4.5

 ## Credits